 We do this by enabling organisations to manage and collaborate on external and internal ideas in a single system, so that the best ideas move rapidly from ideation to implementation.

-Open innovation challenges are designed to build a strong community of supporters who actively engage in idea generation.
+Public challenges are designed to build a strong community of supporters who actively engage in idea generation.
 With Idea Drop’s innovation management platform, every idea is displayed in a feed on each challenge page, so that everyone can see and interact with them.

-Open innovation challenges can be shared to any of your communication channels and are mobile-responsive.
+Public challenges can be shared to any of your communication channels and are mobile-responsive.
 This allows everyone everywhere to freely and easily contribute to the way your organisation does business.

 External ideas can be added directly into your feed, widening the pool of ideas that your workforce can collaborate on to create new and impactful innovations.

 It’s easy to overlook the fact that a whole network of skilled experts lie just outside the walls of your organisation.
 Collaboration with customers, suppliers and even competitors can help you save time and find the right solutions faster.
 And technology can help you to collect and collaborate on internal and external ideas in one centralised place, helping you to progress ideas through the pipeline and out to the market quicker than ever before.